AndrewFasano/DPA/lectures/L02/dbi.md

 * Update if valid
 * Warn if invalid

-Other applications for security research
+Other DBI applications for security research?

 ## Dr. Fuzz